quixio/quix-cli/docs/cli-quickstart.md

 ## Step 12: View your pipeline running in Docker

-Now switch to Docker Desktop and view the container:
+Now switch to Docker Desktop and view the containers of the pipeline running:

 ![Docker Desktop container](./images/cli/docker-desktop-container.png)

-You can also click on a deployed application and check its logging:
+You can also click on a **Event Detection** container and check its logs:

 ![Event detection transformation](./images/cli/docker-event-detection.png)

-You can see that hard braking has been detected.
+You can see that **hard braking** has been detected.

 !!! tip